hoangatuan/SPM-Selective-Testing/README.md

 1. Find all SPM modules in the project
 2. Generate hashes for all SPM modules
 3. For each module, compare its current hash with its cache hash.
 4. If any module's hash is different from its cache hash, add that module to the test plan.
-Otherwise, disable that module in test plan.
+Otherwise, disable that module in the test plan.
-5. Run test with the test plan
+5. Run tests with the test plan.
-6. If test successfully, update cache.
+6. If run tests successfully, update the cache.

 ## Publication